anan44/it-starts-with-clojure/materials/3-first-project/3-refactoring-project.md

 ;=> 25
 ```

-Let is not limited to single binding.
+`let` is not limited to single binding.
 In fact we could bind as many values as we please.

 ```clojure